 Written by Gene Caballero on September 29, 2014

-The feeling of excitement and accomplishment was soon to be replaced with disappointment when the homeowner informed us that they had run out of money, and were not going to be able to make the final progress payment.
-Sadly, we had to wrap up the project short, cutting out many finishes.
-Everyone involved was disheartened as the finished project ended up anything but finished.
+The feeling of excitement and accomplishment was soon to be replaced with disappointment.
+The homeowner informed us that they had run out of money,

-Long story short, we returned a year later to complete the landscaping job, ultimately costing the homeowner even more money to open the project back up and finish.
-Sadly, all of this pain could have been easily avoided.
+Long story short, we did return a year later to complete the landscaping job, but it ultimately cost the homeowner even more money to reopen the project and finish.

-Critical to your projects success is proper budgeting, plain and simple.
-What can you afford to spend on the project vs what does the project of your dreams look like in your head, or perhaps something beautiful you saw in a magazine or HGTV?
-Don’t fret you can have the project of your dreams with proper budgeting and planning.
-Large scale projects can be broken up into phases and installed over several years a chunk at a time.
+Don’t fret you can have the landscape design of your dreams with proper budgeting and planning.
+Large scale projects can be broken up into phases and installed over several years one phase at a time.

 Get the latest posts in your email